LOUDO56/NarrativeCraft-docs/getting-started/creating-characters.md

 Optionally, you can add multiple skins.
 These are used to define alternate outfits for the `main.png` skin.

 To change the entity type, click the character button.
-From there, you can choose from all available entity types—both vanilla and modded.
+From there, you can choose from all available entity types, both vanilla and modded.